fuboyan/fuboyan.github.io/_pages/about.md

  Biography
 ======
-Boyan Fu received her B.S. degree in Physics from Guangxi University，China, in 2020.
-She is now a M.S. student majoring in Optics at the National Laboratory of Solid State Microstructures, School of Physics at Nanjing University, advised by [*Prof*.
+__Boyan Fu__ received her B.S. degree in *Electronic Science and Technology* from Guangxi University, China, in 2020.
+She is now a M.S. student majoring in Optics at the [National Laboratory of Solid State Microstructures](https://vlssm.nju.edu.cn/), [School of Physics](https://physics.nju.edu.cn/) at Nanjing University, advised by [*Prof*.
 Shuming Wang](https://physics.nju.edu.cn/sz/gdkxx/20191105/i45277.html).
 She is now engaged in the research on Nanophotonics based on Metalenses for Hyperspectral imaging.

 <!-- __Update: I will be joining Stanford University as a Ph.D. student in Fall 2021!__ -->